HEASARC/heasoftpy/README.md

     is `False`, so `stderr` is written to `stdout`.
 - `allow_failure`: **For version 1.5 and above**, this parameter controls how task failure is handled.
-If `True` (default), the task will continue without raising any errors or warnings and the status can be found in the result output.
+If `True` (default), the task will continue without raising any errors or warnings and the status can be found by checking the returncode of the returned `HSPResult`.
-    If `False`, the task will raise an `Exception` and terminate.
+    If `False`, the task will raise an `HSPTaskException` and terminate.
-    If `"warn"`, the task will raise a warning and continue excecution.
-The behavior for versions 1.4 and below is equivalent to `allow_failure=True`, no exception or warning is issued and the status can be found in the result.
+    If `"warn"`, the task will raise a warning without terminating.
+The behavior for versions 1.4 and below is equivalent to `allow_failure=True`, no exception or warning is issued and the status can be found in the result object.
+    This parameter can be set when calling individual tasks, or it can be set globally by setting `heasoftpy.Config.allow_failure`: e.g. `heasoftpy.Config.allow_failure = True`

 ### 2.3.1 Special cases
 If the `heasoftpy` task being called has an input parameter with a name `verbose`, `noprompt`